chuongnh1709/dbt_oracle_d5/DBT_CONVENTION.md

     - document được tham chiếu = doc block từ trong model_schema.yml

 - Comment in Jinja :
+    Following format :
-    {# [comment] this COMMENT not display when compiled #}
+        {#  /*handle table does not exists with do-nothing*/ #}

+        {#  --handle table does not exists with do-nothing
+        #}

         -- this line still display when dbt compile.
 While above line will not

-    - Prefix [comment] need to be at begin of line for distinguish

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)